 - There is a tension between highly automated processes and encouraging individuals to play their part in keeping the organization secure

 - Deploying patches and updates to endpoints can be a zero-touch process for IT teams

 Companies are increasingly turning to highly automated processes to do the heavy lifting of managing the organization’s IT estate, from patching laptops and checking compliance to scanning remotely for vulnerabilities and configuration drift.

 This relies on processes such as network discovery tools and tools deployed on devices to take regular snapshots of users’ devices and their current patch status.
 Given the old adage that humans are the weakest endpoints in any organization, these tools mostly take humans out of the loop, only delegating decisions about how long to defer a patch for so that it doesn’t interrupt their workflow.

 However, there is a tension between this automation and the trend towards democratization of security.
 The latter puts individuals at the heart of security, aiming to make them understand their crucial role in keeping the organization safe.
-Vishal Salvi, Chief Information Security Officer at Infosys, is very clear about the role individuals play in cybersecurity, saying that businesses need to “build a security culture where everyone takes pride and ownership in execution.
-Cybersecurity can no longer scale and be effective if it’s only left to the cybersecurity teams to implement and execute.”
+To resolve this tension, businesses need to build a security culture where everyone takes pride and ownership in execution.
+Cybersecurity cannot just be left to the cybersecurity teams to implement and execute.”

 This approach, of giving responsibility to individuals within the organization, demands leadership from the top so that everyone in the business understands that there are no exemptions.